 “Forge” is part of the words “forget” and “forgive.”
 Forge means to build, create, or clear.
 We have to create and clear paths to forget and we have to create and clear paths to forgive.
 The difference is that if we solely forget, we miss out on the lesson, and if we forgive, we absorb the lesson and embody a deeper clarity.

 The word “forge” also suggests, “to birth using fire.”
-Forgiveness is full of fire.
+Forensic forgiveness is full of fire.
 It’s about releasing (burning) the old and being reborn (rebirth).

 “It’s one of the greatest gifts you can give yourself, to forgive.